 Figure 3.2 shows pH data from the quarry site sampling locations.
-Of 96 samples taken since 1995, 95 have pH values between 6.0 and 8.0.
+Of 113 samples taken since 1995, 112 have pH values between 6.0 and 8.0.
 A pH of 5.8 was recorded from Pit 174 in 1995, but more recent samples average approximately 6.5.
 Alkalinity data presented in Figure 3.3 are consistent with the pH results, with all sites maintaining measurable alkalinity provided by dissolution of carbonate minerals.
 The lower alkalinity value from Pit 6 represents influences from organic acids derived from forest soils (note associated low conductivities of Pit 6 samples).
 Sample sites with the highest alkalinity are groundwater monitoring wells in Pit 5.
 Pit 5 has the highest carbonate content of the quarries and also may show influences from the water treatment plant located at that site and the continued quarrying activity.

 Conductivity data are shown in Figure 3.4.
 Conductivity indicates the amount of dissolved constituents in the water.
 Samples having higher conductivity values usually have higher sulfate, calcium and magnesium (hardness) concentrations, reflecting influences from sulfide oxidation and carbonate mineral dissolution.
 With the exception of one well in Pit 5 (MW-T-01-07), all conductivity data are consistent with waters derived from relatively freshly exposed low to moderately mineralized quarry rock.
-The April 2004 sample for Pit 174 showed an elevated conductivity value of 2860 μmhos/cm; however, the remaining samples for 2004 were within historical limits (400 - 600 μmhos/cm) for the site.
-MW-T-01-07 has considerably higher conductivity, which may reflect an influence from the Pit 5 water treatment plant.
+MW-T-01-07 has considerably higher conductivity and sulfate concentrations, which may reflect an influence from the Pit 5 water treatment plant.
 Past treatment plant upsets have contributed water to the area around the plant.
-This well and its relationship to the treatment plant and the tailings facility are discussed in more detail in KGCMC, 2003.
+However, between 2001 and 2005, conductivity and sulfate concentrations in this well have steadily decreased.
+The increase in sulfate concentrations in MW-T-01-09 may indicate the movement of the sulfate-rich increase in sulfate concentrations in MW-T-01-09 may indicate the movement of the sulfate-rich water from the MW-T-01-07 area to the east.
+These wells and their relationship to the treatment plant and the tailings facility are discussed in more detail in KGCMC, 2003.
+The April 2004 sample for Pit 174 showed an anomalous elevated conductivity value of 2,860 $\mu$ mhos/cm; however, the lab conductivity for the same sample was 302 $\mu$ mhos/cm and the remaining samples for 2004 were within historical limits (400 - 600 $\mu$ mhos/cm) for the site.
 The results for sulfate, magnesium and hardness, shown in Figures 3.5, 3.6 and 3.7, respectively, correlate with conductivity results.

-The data for zinc, copper, lead, cadmium, nickel and arsenic are presented in Figures 3.8 to 3.13.
+The data for zinc, copper, lead, cadmium, nickel, arsenic, iron and manganese are presented in Figures 3.8 to 3.15.
 Sample results that were less than the detection limit are plotted at one half the limit value.
 While this allows the results to be plotted on a logarithmic scale, it causes non-detect results with high detection levels to appear more concentrated than they actually are.
 Detection limits have varied with time and are often evident on the graphs as horizontal groupings of symbols.
 The results for metals generally correlate with conductivity values.
-Zinc concentrations reflect the higher solubility of this element relative to the others.
-Metal loads from quarry sites have been consistently relatively low and either remained constant or decreased with time.
+Zinc and manganese concentrations reflect the higher solubility of these elements relative to the others at the near-neutral pH conditions.
+Metal loads from quarry sites have been consistently relatively low and either remained fairly constant or decreased with time.
 The decrease in metal loading is attributed to a reduction of reactive surface as reactants are consumed and coatings form on mineral surfaces.